futureplc/html-dom-document/README.md

 ```

 ### Querying on CSS selectors and XPath

-Let's be honest, most people working with HTML know how to use most CSS selectors, but a lot of people have never touched XPath.
-We've added handy `querySelector()`  and `querySelectorAll()` methods to the `HTMLDocument` and `HTMLElement` classes, allowing you to use CSS selectors directly to get the elements you need, courtesy of the [Symfony CSS Selector](https://github.com/symfony/css-selector) package.
+Most people working with HTML know how to use most CSS selectors, but many have never touched XPath.
+We've added handy `querySelector()`  and `querySelectorAll()` methods to the `HTMLDocument` and `HTMLElement` classes, allowing you to use CSS selectors directly to get the needed elements, courtesy of the [Symfony CSS Selector](https://github.com/symfony/css-selector) package.

 ```php
 $dom->querySelector('head > title'); // Returns the first `<title>` element